Find out in this article how to add questions to your quiz.

 This is where you can add an additional description for your question.

 You can assign here a numeric value as the "weight" of an answer, based on its importance.
 This, too, is optional.
+If you decide to enable this toggle, then you will be able to add the weight in the corresponding field, next to the question:

 You can add specific tags to your answers, which will categorize the users based on their replies.
 This is optional as well.
+After you enable the toggle, this field will become available in the editor:

 By selecting this option, you can display feedback for each answer.
 Just like the previous two options, this is optional as well.
+Once the toggle is enabled, you will be able to insert the feedback in this field:

 Here you can list each of your answers.
 You can add a new answer by hitting enter or by clicking the "New Answer" button.
 You can add as many answers as you like.